wallaceSF/BankingEventReceiver/README.md

 You can add new tables to the database if you need to.
 The important part is **production quality**, from Quality levels, resiliency and data integrity.

+The MessageProcessor runs into multiple containers at the same time.

 # Requirements:
 - If IEventReceiver.Peek returns null, it means there are no messages in the queue, so await 10 seconds
 - Messages abandoned more than 3 times automatically go to the Deadletter (You don't need to code this)